The exhibition showcases the work of four artists chosen to create a new public sculpture to celebrate the achievements of women in the city of Leeds.

 Research forum: Thursday 4 July 3pm

-Confirmed speakers include: Professor Griselda Pollock, Hazel Reeves, Sharon Thomas, and Rachel Reeves.
+The winning artist, Pippa Hale, will be speaking, along with Professor Griselda Pollock, Hazel Reeves, Sharon Thomas, and Rachel Reeves, MP Leeds West.
 The event is free and open to all.

 - 24 May - 04 July 2019